 But this only happens when team members listen to each other and feel welcome to voice their opinions.
 It's called inclusion.

 We have various initiatives to create a great place to work for all.
 We foster employee resource groups and forums to generate awareness.
 And, we encourage team members to exchange ideas and gain exposure through networking.
 We've also successfully sponsored mentoring programs in many organizations around the world.

 Our leaders are committed to inclusion and D&I anchors our corporate strategy.
 Learn why we believe it strengthens our business.

 Our team members are committed to inclusion and have a voice in the topics we focus on and the way we do business.

 We value the diverse experiences, ideas and goals our team members bring.
 Check out our career explorer to meet our team members and chart your own path.

 For us, inclusion is about more than checking a box.
 It influences our business practices, decisions and daily conversations.
 As our team members strive to be more inclusive, we focus on starting with five inclusive behaviors – everyday habits that can make a big difference.

 At our annual meetings and at local kick-off events, we each committed to at least one behavior to commit to improving throughout the year.
 Which behavior would you choose?

-Joining the Own It! group encourages team members from different parts of the business to work together.
+Membership for each group is open to all, including allies, which encourages team members from different parts of the business to work together.
 It’s a great way for team members to develop new skills and learn from the experiences of others.

 More than 75 years ago, Martin Hilti understood how important it was for people to feel that they were creating something of significance and were part of a successful team.
 The way he treated, guided and inspired people with his enthusiasm all influenced Hilti’s corporate culture.
 Maintaining it over the years calls for a strong corporate culture, based on core values and a mission.